mauricelambert/ProgramExecutableAnalyzer/README.md

 This tool is useful for malware analysis or debug/understand compiled dependencies.

+ 1. Verify signature and print informations about signature and trust
- 1. Analyze DLLs and imported functions name
+ 2. Analyze DLLs and imported functions name
- 2. Analyze exported functions name
+ 3. Analyze exported functions name
- 3. Get executable filename at the compiled time
+ 4. Get executable filename at the compiled time
- 4. Get encodings and languages used for compilation
+ 6. Get encodings and languages used for compilation
+ 7. Print informations about rich headers
- 5. Get timestamps saved in executable
+ 8. Get timestamps saved in executable
+ 9. Print informations about sections and characteristics (permissions, ect...)
+ 10. Print the entry point position and section
- 6. Get architecture, system version, resources (Version file, Manifest)
+ 11. Get architecture, system version, resources (Version file, Manifest)
- 7. Get company name, product name, product version, copyright
+ 12. Get company name, product name, product version, copyright
- 8. Sections names, sizes, addresses and characteristics
+ 13. Sections names, sizes, addresses and characteristics
+ 14. Analyze MS-DOS and NT headers
+ 15. When *matplotlib* is installed, generate charts to compare sections on the disk and in the memory
- 9. When *matplotlib* and *EntropyAnalysis* are installed, generate charts for entropy analysis (with sections)
+ 16. When *matplotlib* and *EntropyAnalysis* are installed, generate charts for entropy analysis (with sections)
+ 17. Extract overlay

+TODO: analyze results to detect language and score the risk.

 ## Requirements